How to Get Corporate Gigs: 8 Tips Directly From the Pros

 Focus on logistics

-For corporate functions, vendors prioritize logistics including the event theme, environment, number of guests, event start time, set-up time, and other details.
+When preparing for corporate events, vendors prioritize logistics such as the theme, venue environment, number of guests, event timing, and setup requirements.
 They often plan for extra time to account for unexpected delays, technical difficulties, and other setbacks that may arise.
-Establishing a single point of contact for the event is also important, especially the day of the event when other tasks may come up for the planner.
+Establishing a single point of contact for the event is also important, especially on the day of the event when the planner may be managing several moving parts.

 Often these types of events have presentations, unexpected delays, logistical/technical challenges, etc. If I am idle doing nothing because of these situations, I often will not start charging for my services up to 45 mins after my original start time.
 My clients appreciate this and often rehire me and refer me to other businesses and organizations.